JetBrains/intellij-sdk-docs/basics/types_of_plugins.md

 title: Main Types of IntelliJ IDEA Plugins
 ---

-Products based on *IntelliJ Platform* can be modified and adjusted for particular purposes by adding plugins.
+Products based on *IntelliJ Platform* can be modified and adjusted for custom purposes by adding plugins.
 All downloadable plugins are available at
 [JetBrains Plugin Repository](https://plugins.jetbrains.com/).

-The most commonly used types of plugins include:
+The most common types of plugins include:

 * Custom language support
 * Framework integration
 * Tool integration
 * User interface add-ons

-The majority of existing plugins are complex and combine multiple functions, but generally these types can be marked out.
+The majority of existing plugins are complex and combine multiple functions, but typically fall under the following categories:

 ## Custom Language Support